-Tommy retired last November after16 years of service at MassHousing Finance Agency as the Vice President of Government Affairs & Communications.
+Mr. Lyons retired November after 16 years of service at MassHousing Finance Agency as the Vice President of Government Affairs & Corporate Communications.
 MassHousing is the state’s Affordable Housing Bank.
 From 1995 to 2002, he was the Executive Director of the New England Shelter for Homeless Veterans.
 He served as Commissioner for Veterans’ Services for the City of Boston from 1984 to 1995.

-Born in South Boston, Tommy graduated from South Boston High in 1967 and served in the United States Marine Corps from 1967-1969 and is a combat Veteran with a tour of duty 1968-1969 in Vietnam.
+Born in South Boston, Mr. Lyons graduated from South Boston High in 1967 and served in the United States Marine Corps from 1967-1969 and is a combat Veteran with a tour of duty 1968-1969 in Vietnam.

 He also started the annual Boston Marine Corps Honor Run, which raises money for the Marine Corps Scholarship Foundation.
 He was Chairman of Marine Week Boston in 2010 and Chairman of the 2001, 2006 and 2015 Medal of Honor Convention.

-Tommy serves on a number of boards and committees: he is a member of the Governor’s Veterans Advisory Council and chairman of the Sub-Committee on Veterans’ Housing, Chairman of the 2001, 2006 and 2015 Medal of Honor Society Convention and Chairman of the Massachusetts Veteran and War Memorial Commission.
-He is Chairman of the Board of Trustees for the Chelsea Soldiers Home, a Board Member of the Brighton Marine Health Center and a member on the Long-Term Care Commission for Veterans
+Mr. Lyons serves on a number of boards and committees: he is a member of the Governor’s Veterans Advisory Council and Chairman of the Sub-Committee on Veterans’ Housing, Chairman and Founder of the South Boston Vietnam Memorial Committee, Board Member Marine Corps Scholarship Foundation, Board Member of ATCNE (Addiction Treatment Center New England), Chairman of the Board of Trustees for the Chelsea Soldiers Home, a Board Member of the Brighton Marine Health Center and a member on the Long-Term Care Commission for Veterans.